Nivedha20102001/ETG-Inventory-Management-System-Project-/README.md

 # ETG-Inventory-Management-System-Project-
-This repository based on inventory management system which consists of jason files done during Skill India Python/AI internship
+This repository based on inventory management system which consists of json files done during Skill India Python/AI internship

 I have made an inventory management system which works on NOSQL based database.
 In this project Customer can purchase products and generate bills.